 At its core, Longboat Key is not a tourist community.
 Tourism is not a cornerstone of its economy.
 Many LBK residents first came to Longboat Key as tourists or visitors.
 Tourism is part of the Town's history.
-Should it be part of its future?
-In the year 2027, should there be a tourism presence on the island?
+This plan proposes that it be part of its future.

 The word "tourism" evokes many reactions depending on the connotations one associates with it.
 There are clearly types of tourism that are not desirable for the Key.
 No one has suggested a level of tourism greater than what the community had in the recent past.
 Neither does the community desire nor have the facilities for more frenetic tourism models with a broad range of day activities and an active nightlife.
-The only type of tourism that could fit well with Longboat in the future is its historic model: individuals, families, and business groups seeking a quiet and leisurely retreat.
+The only type of tourism that will fit well with Longboat in the future is its historic model: individuals, families, and business groups seeking a quiet and leisurely retreat.